 How does geometry influence newspapers?
 How is geometry relevant to my city?

-- The worksheets creatively educate in several different ways:- Teachers have the opportunity to expand their assumptions of a given subject – to think outside of the box.
+- Teachers have the opportunity to expand their assumptions of a given subject – to think outside of the box.

 - Students will be tasked to think creatively and explore an idea beyond the classroom setting.